-Roll20 Alternative For Faster Setup And No Player Accounts
+Roll20 Alternatives For Faster Setup And No Player Accounts

-Most groups start comparing platforms when setup friction starts stealing time from the actual game.
+Most groups start comparing alternatives to Roll20 when setup friction starts stealing time from the actual

 Too much onboarding - more clicks and more account steps before the first scene starts.